Workflow triggers

 How field changes are tracked

-Shopify webhooks report that something changed, but not the exact before/after values.
-Flow Companion stores the previous value for every tracked field in a dedicated metafield so it can compare the incoming webhook data.
+Shopify reports that something changed, but not the exact before/after values.
+Flow Companion stores the previous value for every tracked field or metafield in a dedicated metafield so it can compare the incoming change data with the previous one.

-• When you enable a field rule, the app indexes existing items and fills their current field value in a dedicated metafield.
-For orders, the initial backfill covers the last 90 days.
+• When you enable a monitoring rule, the app indexes existing items and records their current (meta)field value in the technical metafield.
+The snapshot lets the app decide whether the value changed on future updates.

 • Disabling a rule stops indexation and future trigger executions.